Post-MSN Doctor of Nursing Practice

 Tuition and fee assessments for distance learning may vary.
-The part-of-term, accelerated semester format of the post-MSN DNP program is a market tuition rate program.
+The 8-week semester format of the post-MSN DNP is a market tuition rate program.
 Tuition for this program differs from the standard (Florida resident/non-Florida resident) tuition rates for other DNP tracks offered by the School of Nursing.
 Refer to the UNF Tuition & Fees page for more detail.
 For information regarding tuition waivers, please see our page on University accepted waivers.

-For those who choose to enroll in the part-of-term semester format, below are several tools and resources to review:
+For those who choose to enroll, below are several tools and resources to review:

 Distance Learning Student Services